cvora51/Task_Manager/README.md

 This is a simple PHP based Task Manager application which helps you to keep a track of tasks on a daily basis.
 You can add/update/delete Tasks as well as you can categorize the tasks by lists.
-Also you can add/update/delete lists. phpMyAdmin is used as database to store the lists and tasks.
+Also you can add/update/delete lists.
+PhpMyAdmin is used as database to store the lists and tasks.

 ## Following is an example of the working of the Manager:-